PitPik/circularjs/API.md

 ### Circular.addRoute(data, trigger, hash)
 Circular routers use ```Circular.publish``` internally.
 So ```trigger``` is used just like in ```Circular.subscribe()```.
 With ```hash``` you can overwrite the global setting for the delimiter in the URL.

+The modern approach of using routes in front-end is in my oppinion an attempt to copy the concept of back-end routing to the front-end world.
+This concept is more complex than needed and comes with a huge responsibility.

+CircularJS thinks of routes in a simpler way: A URL change is an event like defined by javaScript itself.
+It shouldn't be more than that as it would just cover this simple approach with complex magic.

+You can "listen" to those events and act on them.
+Those events also get fead to a pubSub system.
+In the callback of your `Circular.addRoute()` listener you can make decissions to change your state-model for other components to react on those changes.
+This serves the same purpose in a simpler, more understandable way.

 Circular.removedRoute
 Circular.toggleRoute

 Circular.loadResource
 Circular.insertResources
 Circular.insertComponent

 #### renderModule(options)

 This is probably one of the most powerful methods in circularJS.